BeeyondCereal

 These sourdough banana muffins come together with basic pantry staples and are perfect for breakfast, snack time, or packing into lunchboxes.
 The sourdough discard not only cuts down on waste but also adds a subtle tang and boosts the flavor.

-Add an optional crumb topping for a sweet crunch, or keep them simple for an easy, everyday treat.
+Add an optional crumb topping to these sourdough discard banana muffins for a sweet crunch, or keep them simple for an easy, everyday treat.

 I love this recipe because it's naturally frugal, flexible, and a great way to use bananas that are past their prime.
 Plus, muffins freeze beautifully, making them ideal for busy mornings.